nanobash/dsa/src/acme/algorithms/Sort.md

 * Stable sort algorithm (guarantees to preserve ordering of relative duplicate items)
 * Divides an array into sorted and unsorted partitions
 * Considered to be more efficient than selection sort if part of the unsorted array is already sorted, however shifting items complexity is O of n ^ 2, while in selection sort it is O of n

+---

+**Shell sort (Donald Shell)**

+* Time complexity: Worst case O(n ^ 2), O of n ^ 2, but it depends on the gap, and it can perform much better than that
+* Space complexity: In-place algorithm
+* Unstable sort algorithm (does not guarantee to preserve ordering of relative duplicate items)
+* Does not require as much shifting as insertion sort, so it usually performs better
+* Shell sort gap calculation idea can be applied to insertion sort (decreases shifting) and bubble sort (decreases swapping)